You can find more detailed information and what to expect from each subject below.

 • Philosophy, Religion and Ethics – PRE

 Through studying Philosophy, Religion and Ethics (PRE) students discover a love and passion for inquiry.
 They consider issues ethically and philosophically to uncover why people are religious and what significance this has to both groups and individuals.
 Together, we conduct philosophical and ethical investigations, such as the Milgram experiment, where we consider why people behave in a certain way.
-Outside of the classroom we visit places of worship such as Gurdwara and a synagogue as well as venturing to Israel and Rome to broaden horizons.
+Outside of the classroom we visit places of worship such as Gurdwara and a synagogue and Year 9 undertake a philosophy workshop.

-PRE gives students a chance to debate and look at the strengths and weaknesses of arguments and they can enter the Philosothon competition to test their skills on a national level.
+PRE gives students a chance to debate and look at the strengths and weaknesses of arguments and they can enter national competitions such as the Philosothon competition to test their skills on a national level.

 • Psychology